 Energy storage fundamentally improves the way we generate, deliver, and consume electricity.
-Energy storage helps during emergencies like power outages from storms, equipment failures or accidents.
-But the game-changing nature of energy storage is its ability to balance power supply and demand instantaneously which makes power networks more resilient and efficient.
+Energy storage helps during emergencies, such as power outages caused by storms, equipment failures, or accidents.
+But the game-changing aspect of energy storage is its ability to balance power supply and demand instantaneously, which makes power networks more resilient and efficient.

-An Energy Storage System that you own is your answer to greater grid independence, reduced significantly electrical costs and grid casualty preparedness.
-It will support your renewable energy system by storing the energy you generate during the day for use in the evening or whenever your peak demand period occurs.
+Owning your own Energy Storage System is your path to greater grid independence and grid casualty preparedness, as well as to significantly reduced electrical costs.
+It will support your renewable energy system by storing the energy you generate during the day for use in the evening, or whenever your peak demand period is.

-And last but not least.
-As an energy storage owner, you can participate in the electricity grid frequency reserve market by offering frequency control capacity to the transmission system operator, which pays a daily variable price for the control reserve offered to the energy storage operator.
+And last, but not least, as the owner of an energy storage, you can participate in the electricity grid frequency reserve market by offering frequency control capacity to the transmission system operator, who pays a daily variable price for the control reserve offered to the energy storage operator.

 The electricity grid frequency reserve market is by far one of the best uses and sources of revenue for energy storage.